Al-Saihan/LandmarkGO/README.md

 - **No pagination/caching:** Records list fetches all items; large datasets may impact performance.
 - **Offline support:** Map and API require connectivity; offline usage not implemented.
 - **Error handling:** Basic to keep UI responsive; consider adding richer retry/reporting flows.
+- **Map overview deletion refresh delay:** When deleting a landmark from the map overview bottom sheet, the UI sometimes takes a while to fully reflect the deletion.
+In some cases, the marker/list requires 2–3 manual refreshes or revisits to update.
+This is intermittent and under investigation.

 ---